pestphp/docs/plugins/parallel.md

 <a name="laravel"></a>
 ## Laravel

-If you're used to running your Laravel test suite using `php artisan test --parallel`, you don't need to do anything else.
-Pest is intelligent enough to detect that you want to run your Pest tests instead of PhpUnit tests.
+If you're used to running your Laravel test suite with `php artisan test --parallel`, you don't need to do anything else.
+Pest is intelligent enough to detect that you want to run your Pest tests instead of PHPUnit tests.

 ---